citynetwork/docs/docs/howto/openstack/cinder/sync-volumes.md

 From time to time, you may want to transfer data from one persistent storage volume to another, while keeping your data within the same {{brand}} region.

-For example, you might prefer to select a volume type that has become newly available in that region, but find the downtime associated with [retyping a single volume](retype-volumes.md) prohibitive.
-In this case, you can choose an on-line synchronization approach, which comes with much reduced downtime.

 The process described here assumes that the volume whose contents you are about to transfer is *not* a boot volume --- in other words, that the volume is normally attached as `/dev/vdb` or `/dev/sdc` or similar, but *not* as `/dev/vda` or `/dev/sda`.
 If the volume you need to retype *is* a boot volume, you should plan system downtime and opt for an [offline retype](retype-volumes.md) instead.